 Signature installment loans are a powerful financial tool that more and more people are using to get fast cash when they need it.
 In fact, it is possible to be approved and get up to $3,000 in as little as 30 minutes.
 They also offer the flexibility of repaying over the course of several months, minimizing the impact on your monthly budget.
 Best of all, you don’t even need to have perfect credit to qualify.

-And while these installment loans are more popular than ever, many people have absolutely no idea where to get one or where to get answers to their questions.
+And while these online installment loans are more popular than ever, many people have absolutely no idea where to get one or where to get answers to their questions.
 Unlike finding a personal loan or hiring a tax preparation service, the process of finding the right installment loan provider for you can be difficult, especially when there are so many to choose from.
 Here are five red flags to watch out for when searching for this type of loan.

 The first step to not being taken advantage of by a signature installment loan company is to have as much information as they do.
-To that end, you should get a credit report to find out exactly where your credit score currently stands: the better your credit, the higher loan amount you could qualify for qualify for, and at a lower interest rate.
+To that end, you should get a credit report to find out exactly where your credit score currently stands: the better your credit, the higher loan amount you could qualify for, and at a lower interest rate.

 Never just go with the first signature installment loan company that you find without first checking out their competitors.
 Part of picking the right loan for you is to be a discerning customer, and to that end, you need to be aware of your options.